VenCorps and Ryerson Looking For Top Toronto Start-Up

 * Managed theft recovery – If a computer is stolen, the Absolute Theft Recovery Team will work with local law enforcement to recover it.

-VenCorps is proud to announce the launch of vencorpsthe ‘Top of Toronto’ start-up challenge.
+VenCorps is proud to announce the launch of the ‘Top of Toronto’ start-up challenge.
 The goal of the Top of Toronto Challenge is to invest $25,000 in the best tech company in Southwestern Ontario.

 Making the announcement at the Ted Rogers School of Management, Sean Wise, Founding Partner at VenCorps also revealed that the Entrepreneurship department at Ryerson University would support the competition.
 “Ryerson is clearly a hub for Innovation and Entrepreneurship” said Wise “and we are interested in seeing which startup the Ryerson community tells us to fund.”
 Unlike other venture capital funds, VenCorps invests seed capital (typcially $25,000) based on the collective opinions of thousands of entrepreneurs, students, professional service providers and angel investors (whereas traditional venture funds rely on a handful of experts).